yodrew/darkroomretreat/manuscript/subset.md

 ### upgrade {#upgrade2}

-This is a minimalist composting toilet box.
-It is a light wooden frame and plastic skirt, not a heavy solid box.
+A wooden frame and plastic skirt make a lightweight box.
 Highly adaptable.

-It:
+- ventilated: no odor, even during use

-- is for sitting or squatting
+- sit or squat
 	- add seat adapter to connect a regular toilet seat
 	- slope the toilet at 4° angle for more comfortable squatting (facing down) or sitting (facing up)
-- is ventilated: no odor, even during use
-- separates pee from poop: add rails for tub.
-Funnel urinal is possible.
+- separates pee from poop with rails and tub or funnel urinal
 - fits 20L bucket
 	- trim legs to fit yourself and a smaller bucket (8-16L)
 	- removal: lift whole box or just one platform

-Note: if you intend to use a separating tub (see option #3), get it first.
-Gap between platforms may need to be adjusted to fit it.
-This will also affect lengths of front, back, and spanner of toilet seat adapter.

 ![](images/toilet1.png)